-This indicator also appears when the vehicle has been started using the remote start (if so equipped) function.
+This indicator also appears when the vehicle has been started using the Remote Engine Start (if so equipped) function.

 This indicator means that the engine will start by pushing the ignition switch with the brake pedal depressed.
 You can start the engine from any position of the ignition switch.